yankai1996/Negotiation-Website/README.md

 # RA-Website

-A web app for experiment on negotiation in supply chains.
+A web app for business experiment on negotiation in supply chains.
-The *version 2* is under development...

 ## Requirements